Pawanexh Kohli: Career

 In 2018, the University of Birmingham conferred Kohli the title of Honorary Professor.
-After leading NCCD for eight years, on 31 January 2020, Kohli resigned from the position of CEO of NCCD and as Chief Advisor to Department of Agriculture & Farmers Welfare of India.
+After leading NCCD for eight years, on 31 January 2020, Kohli demitted office of CEO of NCCD and resigned from position of Chief Advisor to Department of Agriculture & Farmers Welfare of India.

+After demitting office, Kohli has been Senior Advisor to the Asian Development Bank and as Senior Advisor to the United Nations to guide initiatives in their Environment Programme and for cold chain development that focuses on uplifting smallholder farmers.
+He was also among those who provided relevant strategies, during the Covid19 pandemic, for vaccine distribution.

 Honors and awards

 In December 2010 he was acknowledged in his individual capacity, as the "Cold Chain Personality of the Year" by an expert panel hosted by KPMG-Supply Chain Leadership Council.
 The award was in appreciation for individual contributions to the industry and for aligning focus on the socio-economic fabric in India.